 I never saw J again (he had problems with scheduling and committing to dates), though his question got me thinking: why isn’t there any romance—I mean real romance—in my novel?

 Well, looking back on the state of my love life, the reason for this happens to be very simple: in my world, romance just doesn’t exist.
-Though when it does, it comes at the expense of the suitor’s self-serving, often fleeting needs.
+If it does, it comes at the expense of the suitor’s self-serving, often fleeting needs.

 Having experienced episode after episode of disappointment, false promises, and flaky would-be suitors over the past four or five years, I think I can officially call myself a cynic when it comes to things like dating and love and romance.